Warstein: History

 The evidence of human life was found in the Bilstein Cave between Warstein and Hirschberg.

 Warstein was first mentioned officially in the year 1072.
 Historians once thought Warstein was organized as an official town in 1276, but its exact charter date is unclear.
 Likely, it was founded between 1276 and 1296 by the Archbishop of Cologne, Siegfried von Westerburg.

 In the Middle Ages, Warstein was part of the Hanseatic League, a trade association for guilds, a very important international trading association at that time.

 A fire in 1802 destroyed a significant portion of the town.
 After the 1802 fire the town centre was moved to the Wester brook.
 In 1844, the Amt Warstein was founded.

 In 1975, Warstein and the other eight independent villages merged to form the new borough of Warstein.

-The decrease of population in Warstein since 1998: